15 Non-Culinary Uses of Coconut Oil

 9. Diaper Cream

 Diaper rashes can be annoying.
 You don’t want your little one to suffer any kind of pain or discomfort but you are also wary of applying any medications that may contain harmful chemicals.
 Coconut oil can help solve this issue as well.
+It is not only a great diaper cream but also a versatile cooking oil with various health benefits.

 Just like using a moisturizer, rub a dollop of coconut oil between your fingers before applying it to your baby’s bum and legs.
 This can help soothe their rash and make them – and you – happier.